 - By a 5-4 vote, the U.S. Supreme Court held that the structure of the Consumer Financial Protection Bureau (CFPB or "Bureau"), which is "led by a single Director, who serves for a longer term than the President and cannot be removed by the President except for inefficiency, neglect, or malfeasance," violates the separation of powers doctrine.
 Seila Law LLC v.
 Consumer Financial Protection Bureau, No. 19-7.
 The Court went on to hold (by a 7-2 vote) "that the CFPB Director's removal protection is severable from the other statutory provisions bearing on the CFPB's authority.
-The agency may therefore continue to operate, but its Director . . must be removable by the President at will."
+The agency may therefore continue to operate, but its Director . . . must be removable by the President at will."
 Thereafter, the Bureau issued a ratification of a number of its prior actions.
 The ratification enumerates the actions ratified but also provided that it was "not a statement that the ratified actions would have been invalid absent this ratification." - The CFPB issued a final rule revoking the requirement that payday lending firms must conduct an underwriting analysis to ensure borrowers could repay the loans.
 The Bureau stated that its revocation of the underwriting rule was done in order to provide consumers a greater range of borrowing options; however, critics, including the National Consumer Law Center and the Pew Charitable Trusts, criticized the action as removing critical protections for low income borrowers from predatory lending. - The CFPB filed a lawsuit against Townstone Financial, Inc., a nonbank retail-mortgage creditor based in Chicago, for engaging in illegal redlining through various acts, including discouraging prospective applicants living in African-American neighborhoods in the Chicago MSA from applying to Townstone for mortgage loans.
-According to the <a href="engage-ceptocal-ceptoca - The CFPB settled with Timemark, Inc., a Florida company that provides debt-relief services to consumers with federal student-loan debt, and with its owners.
+According to the CFPB complaint, Townstone violated the Equal Credit Opportunity Act (ECOA); its implementing regulation, Regulation B; and the Consumer Financial Protection Act.
+ECOA and Regulation B prohibit mortgage lenders from discriminating against applicants in credit transactions on the basis of race, color, national origin, or other prohibited bases. - The CFPB settled with Timemark, Inc., a Florida company that provides debt-relief services to consumers with federal student-loan debt, and with its owners.
 The Bureau alleged that the defendants charged illegal advance fees in violation of the Telemarketing Sales Rule to consumers who were seeking to renegotiate, settle, reduce, or alter the terms of their loans.
 If entered by the court, the proposed settlement order will permanently ban defendants from providing debt-relief services and impose a judgment totaling approximately \$3.8 million in consumer redress and civil money penalties.
 However, the full payment will be suspended if the individual defendants pay \$22,000 within 10 days of the entry of the order.
 The full amount of redress was suspended because of their limited ability to pay.